Calendar Events

 GP 231

-This bill aimed to remove all references to "gender identity" from New Hampshire statutes, which would have stripped legal recognition and protections for transgender individuals across state laws.
-While the bill was defeated, its introduction signaled an intent to undermine transgender rights and recognition within the state.
+This bill aimed to eliminate all legal recognition of "gender identity" from New Hampshire statutes.
+If passed, it would have stripped transgender individuals of existing protections and legal affirmation across state laws, including in areas like non-discrimination, official documentation, and potentially healthcare, thereby undermining their civil rights and well-being.
+While this specific bill was defeated, its introduction signals an intent to undermine transgender rights and recognition within the state.

 HB1564